Search

 Biometric Login

-Once on, you can log into Keeper with your fingerprint using Touch ID or your face using Face ID.
-Tap on the Touch ID or Face ID symbol in the Master Password field to initiate the biometric login.
+You can now log into Keeper with your fingerprint using Touch ID or with face recognition using Face ID.
+Tap on the Touch ID or Face ID symbol to initiate biometric login.

 Biometric Login

-Face ID Users: Upon your first login, Keeper will ask you if you want to use Face ID to login.
-If you reject this feature, you can re-enable it under your phone's Settings > Keeper > Allow Keeper to Access > Face ID.
+Upon your first login, Keeper will ask you if you want to use Face ID to login.
+If you decline this feature, you can re-enable it under your device's Settings > Keeper and toggle Face ID on.

 Keeper Widget